vporton/carbon-flow/README.md

 - retired carbon tokens.

 Each token has a token owner.
-Each token has either a parent token or no parent tokens.
+Each token has either a parent token or no parent token.

 There are two "main tokens":